sotirispittokopitis/DLT---Research/README.md

 ## Key Insights

-### Integration of Blockchain and Fog Computing in Smart Cities

 - **Enhanced Security and Efficiency**: Combining blockchain with fog computing improves data security and reduces processing delays, making smart city applications more efficient.

 - **Energy-Efficient Architecture**: The Blockchain and Fog-based Architecture Network (BFAN) is more energy-efficient, scalable, and secure compared to traditional systems.